CIIC4060-ICOM5016-FALL-2024/rumad-v2-app-excel-db/README.md

   run ollama serve
 ```
 ### Step 2: Run the Frontend
-To run the frontend, navigate to the view directory in your terminal.
+To run the frontend, navigate to the view directory in a new terminal.
 Then, execute the following command:

  ```bash
   streamlit run app.py